covertg/m3u-download/README.md

 #playmusic-download

-This script works in conjunction with [GMusicProxy](http://gmusicproxy.net/) to download the songs in an .m3u stream, maintaining album art and ID3 tags.
-Tested on OS X 10.10, but should work elsewhere.
+This script works with [GMusicProxy](http://gmusicproxy.net/) to batch download songs from your Google Play Music account, maintaing album art and ID3 tags.
+It uses the M3U streams provided by GMusicProxy, so although it was intended for Google Play, it should work with many other .m3u files.

-Although it was intended for Google Play, it may work with other .m3u files, too.
+Tested on OS X 10.10, but it should work elsewhere.

 ## Requirements
-  * A working setup of GMusicProxy.
-See the website for instructions.
+  * A working setup of [GMusicProxy](http://gmusicproxy.net/) (see website for instructions).
   * That's about it.
 Basic bash knowledge and a working curl installation?

 ## Basic Usage